wajidmanzoor/SCS/README.md

 *Steps 2 and 3 are performed using the standard Thrust library for improved efficiency.*

-# Issue in orginal CPU SCS Code:
+# Issue in the original 2021 VLDB paper’s code (detected and fixed by our work):

 By orginal cpu code we mean the code implemented by:
 [12] K. Yao and L. Chang, “Efficient size-bounded community search over